TheQuantiser/CustomCH/README.md

 cmake --build build -j$(nproc) cmake --install build
 ```

+This installs the command-line tools into the `bin` directory of the
+selected prefix.

 See [docs/StandaloneInstallation.md](docs/StandaloneInstallation.md) for
 more details on dependency setup and optional Conda environments.
 The